Crisis in the Horn of Africa

 - If a commodity collection has already been made, but there are problems identifying a need in the affected region for the commodities or an organization to accept them, read about some alternate ideas…

 According to the World Health Organization (WHO), donated drugs are often inappropriate for the emergency to which they are sent or level of care available.
 They may also be unfamiliar to local health-care professionals and may not comply with local policies.
 And they may even be dangerous.
 For more information, see WHO’s Guidelines for Drug Donations and drugdonations.org.

 View a message from the humanitarian community about the best way you can help those affected by an overseas disaster…

 Volunteer opportunities in disaster settings are extremely rare, and are usually limited to people with prior disaster experience and technical skills (such as health, engineering, etc).
 To register your skills and experience for a possible volunteer opportunity, go to the Center for International Disaster Information’s registration page.
-For opportunities to volunteer overseas in non-disaster settings, visit USA Freedom Corps.
-Or read about Volunteers for Prosperity, a volunteer program managed by USAID.
 For more information on volunteering, visit InterAction.

 For More Information